 Living on Campus

-While convenience is often the number one reason for living on campus, you’ll find we offer our students much more than just a place to study and sleep.
+While convenience is often the number one reason students choose to live on campus, University Housing offers students much more than just a place to study and sleep.
 Georgia State provides students with a variety of living options.

-Still wondering why we think being part of our residential community will enhance your student’s experience at Georgia State University?
-Here are just a few reasons why our staff and 4100 residents would ask, “Why live anywhere else?”
+Students who are still wondering why being part of the residential community will enhance their experience at Georgia State University should check out a few reasons why University Housing staff and residents would ask, “Why live anywhere else?”

-When you live on campus one price includes furniture, utilities, cable, internet, and laundry.
-Choose between a meal plan, dining downtown at over 300 restaurants or preparing your own food in your own kitchen, available in many of our residence halls.
-And of course you’ll enjoy an easy walk to classes, the libraries, shopping, dining, exercising and other recreational areas.
+When students live on campus, one price includes furniture, utilities, cable, internet and laundry.
+Students can choose between a meal plan, dining downtown at over 300 restaurants or preparing their own food in their own kitchen, which is available in many of the residence halls.
+And, of course, students who live on campus enjoy an easy walk to classes, the libraries, shopping, dining, exercising and other recreational areas.

 Living on campus creates more opportunities to meet new people and develop lasting friendships.
-Take advantage of communal dining, athletics, concerts, films, lectures, study groups and student organizations.
-Social, educational, cultural, and recreational opportunities are available in all housing locations.
-While there’s always something to take part in at any given time, you’ll always get to choose your level of involvement.
+Students living on campus can take advantage of communal dining, athletics, concerts, films, lectures, study groups and student organizations.
+Social, educational, cultural and recreational opportunities are available in all housing locations.
+While there's always something in which to take part at any given time, students can choose their level of involvement.

-Research concludes that living on-campus has a positive influence on a student’s grade point average, level of involvement in campus activities, retention at the University, and satisfaction with his or her collegiate experience.
-While on campus, take advantage of study groups, additional instruction, advisement and career services.
-These services, skills, and attention of our full-time, professional staff, are available for advice or referrals on just about any topic from personal problems to career decisions.
+Research indicates living on campus positively influences students' grade point average, level of involvement in campus activities, retention at the university and satisfaction with their collegiate experience.
+On campus, students can take advantage of study groups, additional instruction, advisement and career services.
+Professional staff in University Housing are available for advice or referral for topics ranging from personal problems to career decisions.

-Great question.
 Rates are subject to change and are based on a per bed rate.
 All housing and parking fees are due before the start of the related semester when tuition and fees are due or immediately following an assignment being accepted if the semester has already started.
-Our current rates can always be found on Our Housing Rate Sheet (PDF).
+See Rates for current rates.

 Step 2: Log In